H3AR7B3A7/DesignPatterns/README.md

 ## Singleton Pattern
 The singleton pattern is a software design pattern that restricts the instantiation of a class to one "single" instance.
-This is useful when exactly one object is needed to coordinate actions across the system.
+This is useful when we need exactly one object to coordinate actions across the system.
 The term comes from the mathematical concept of a singleton.
-Critics consider the singleton to be an anti-pattern in that it is frequently used in scenarios where it is not beneficial, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces global state into an application.
+Critics consider the singleton to be an anti-pattern in that it is frequently used in scenarios where it is not beneficial, creating unnecessary restrictions in situations where we do not require a sole instance of a class, which constitutes a global state in the application.

 ### Different approaches: Pros and Cons

 #### Eager Initialization
 Pro:
- - Lower latency at the time the singleton is used.
+ - Lower latency when using the singleton.
- - There is no need to synchronize the getInstance() method, meaning all threads will see the same instance and no (expensive) locking is required.
+ - There is no need to synchronize the getInstance() method, meaning all threads will see the same instance, which requires no (expensive) locking.
  - The final keyword means that the instance cannot be redefined, ensuring that one (and only one) instance ever exists.

 Con:
- - The instance is created even though client application might not be using it.
+ - The JVM creates an instance even though the client application might not be using it.
 The application will take longer to boot.
- - Also, this method doesn’t provide any options for exception handling.
+ - Also, this method doesn't provide any options for exception handling.

 #### Static Block Initialization
 Pro:
- - Lower latency at the time the singleton is used.
+ - Lower latency when using the singleton.
  - The final keyword means that the instance cannot be redefined, ensuring that one (and only one) instance ever exists.

 Con:
- - The instance is created even though client application might not be using it.
+ - The JVM creates an instance even though the client application might not be using it.
 The application will take longer to boot.
  - If multiple threads are inside the if loop at the same time, both threads will get a different instance of the singleton class.

 #### Lazy Initialization